 1. Why is there such an urgency to submit medical accounts early?

 Here is a graph showing the probability of collecting money depending upon how old the debt is.

 If demand is raised within 30 days, the probability of recovering money is nearly 90%.
 If you wait for 6 months, the chances fall to about 50% and keeps falling thereafter.
-Flat fees services charged by a medical debt collection agency is extremely cost-effective than engaging your own staff to handle these account receivables.
+Flat fees services charged by a medical debt collection agency are extremely cost-effective than engaging your own staff to handle these account receivables.

 2. Keep your patients:

-Attorney approved Collection Letters (Step 1 or Step 2) play a vital role in medical accounts receivables.
+Attorney-approved Collection Letters (Step 1 or Step 2) play a vital role in medical accounts receivables.
 These two steps attempt to put enough pressure on the patient to pay without annoying him.
 Let’s look at this chart before we discuss it further.

 Our recommendation is that, after 30 days of non-payment of the account, it should be forwarded to a collection agency for Step 1.
 For the next 90 days, the collection agency will tactfully send a total of 10 contacts and there is an 80%-90% chance that you will recover your money.
-The verbiage of these contacts change from soft to intensive.
-If a patient pays you the amount-due during these 10 contacts, there is a high probability that you will not lose this patient and he/she will likely not spread a bad word about you since the collection was done in an amicable manner.
+The verbiage of these contacts changes from soft to intensive.
+If a patient pays you the amount due during these 10 contacts, there is a high probability that you will not lose this patient and he/she will likely not spread a bad word about you since the collection was done in an amicable manner.

 3. No one likes to pay for services.

 Accept the fact, people pay straight up in cash for groceries, diapers, cigarettes, alcohol, restaurant bills etc. because they are getting a physical product in exchange for money.
-After getting a medical or dental treatment, a patient walks away with pretty much nothing.
-Willingness to pay for services goes down as the time passes by.
+After getting medical or dental treatment, a patient walks away with pretty much nothing.
+Willingness to pay for services goes down as time passes by.
 It further becomes a lower priority if other types of bills like auto-loan are also outstanding for your patient.
 With collection agency in the middle, it creates a sense of responsibility and fear in your patient’s mind, increasing your chances to get paid.